wallaceok/gatling-vtd/README.md

 ## Step 1 : adding the dependency
 ### When using the Gatling bundle

-Just drop the gatling-vtd-<version>.jar into the lib directory.
+Just drop the gatling-vtd-&lt;version&gt;.jar into the lib directory.

 ### When using maven Maven